Go to the test page, select your language pair from the drop down menu, and click Show tests.

 Can't find your test?
 See why here.

 When you click Show tests, your test page will refresh and your test options will appear below.
-In this case, I've selected English to Chinese (Traditional), and it tells me that the pre-test is the first step I need to clear.
+In this case, I've selected Chinese (Traditional) to Japanese.

 Click on the "Start" button to begin the pre-test.